Have you ever lost track of your plug-ins?

 Easier?
 Only update when I really needed a plug-in.

 And that meant lots of missed opportunities for using those tools, I’m sure.

 Red Giant Software finally caught on and came up with a good solution: Red Giant Link.

 I stumbled on Red Giant Link when installing their new Universe package.

 During the install process, Red Giant Link asks you to add any licenses you own of Red Giant plug-ins – and then keeps track of when they need to be upgraded, alerting you.

-In this video Insight I’ll give you quick overview of Red Giant Link and how it finally grapples with the mess of their own success in helping us keep track of our investments.
+In this video Insight, I’ll give you a quick overview of Red Giant Link and how it finally grapples with the mess of their own success in helping us keep track of our investments.
 But this Insight is also an overview of a new series I’ll be doing.

 Red Giant Color Tools: The Series

 Over the next two months, I’m going to release Insights on Red Giant’s color tools.
 My goal is to help you evaluate how they work and develop game plans for how to work with them most efficiently.